 • Tenants-in-common with unequal shares (unmarried co-owners): actual share applies.

-The agent statement is one source document feeding two parallel MTD filings (where both owners are above threshold) or one filing plus one annual SA return (where one owner is above threshold and the other below).
-The bookkeeping discipline is to enter the same source data into both owners' software with the appropriate split, not to manufacture two separate sets of source data.
+One agent statement feeds two parallel MTD filings (where you are both above threshold) or one filing plus one annual SA return (where one of you is above and the other below).
+The discipline is to enter the same source data into both sets of software with the appropriate split, never to invent two separate sets of source data.

 Annual reconciliations, void periods, and agent year-end statements